 Disclosure/Code Description/Accounting Metric Response 102-37 STAKEHOLDERS' INVOLVEMENT IN REMUNERATION Emera Management Information Circular 2022, pp. 53-54 102-40 LIST OF STAKEHOLDER GROUPS 2021 Emera Sustainability Report: Stakeholder Engagement, pp. 8-9 102-41 COLLECTIVE BARGAINING AGREEMENTS Approximately 34% of Emera's employees were represented by a union in 2021.
 Emera respects the rights of bargaining agreements.
 Emera and its operating companies adhere to the collective bargaining process, including the right to bargain and strike, and observe all regulatory requirements.
-102-45 ENTITIES INCLUDED IN THE CONSOLIDATED FINANCIAL STATEMENTS 2021 Emera Annual Report - Management's Discussion & Analysis, pp. 10-72 , 81-86 102-46 DEFINING REPORTING CONTENT AND TOPIC BOUNDARIES 2021 Emera Sustainability Report: ESG Materiality, p.
+102-45 ENTITIES INCLUDED IN THE CONSOLIDATED FINANCIAL STATEMENTS 2021 Emera Annual Report - Management's Discussion & Analysis, pp. 10-72, 81-86 102-46 DEFINING REPORTING CONTENT AND TOPIC BOUNDARIES 2021 Emera Sustainability Report: ESG Materiality, p.
 7 The Emera Sustainability Report is based on corporate performance for 2021, unless otherwise stated.
 Emera applies the same reporting boundaries as the 2021 Emera Annual Report.
 The report contains consolidated data and stories covering Emera's wholly owned operating companies and subsidiaries where Emera has operational control.
 We have used the GRI Standards methodology and indicators derived from the GRI Standards to inform our approach to reporting on our management approach disclosures and performance data.
 We also continue to report on data that align with the Sustainability Accounting Standards Board (SASB) indicators and the Task Force on Climate-related Financial Disclosures (TCFD) Recommendations.
 We are also informed by the EEI/AGA ESG reporting template and Electricity Canada's Sustainable Electricity Program.
 102-47 LIST OF MATERIAL TOPICS 2021 Emera Sustainability Report: ESG Materiality, p.
-7 102-48 RESTATEMENTS OF INFORMATION No restatements of information 102-49 CHANGES IN REPORTING Indicators GRI 202: Market Presence, GRI 205 Anti-corruption, GRI 207: Tax, and GRI 408: Child Labour were added to the GRI/SASB table.
+7 102-48 RESTATEMENTS OF INFORMATION 305-1 Direct (Scope 1) GHG Emissions (July 12, 2022): A calculation error was noted with the GHG and CO_2 intensity ratios for 2021 in our report released on June 23, 2022.
+We have updated our emission GHG intensity ratio from 0.49 to 0.41 metric tonnes CO_2 e/MWh and our CO_2 intensity ratio from 0.48 to 0.41 metric tonnes CO_2 /MWh.
+We have updated the corresponding figures on pp. 29, 56 and 77 in our report.
+(August 2, 2022) An error was noted on page 16 of the 2021 Sustainability Report related to the reduction in the percentage of coal use at Nova Scotia Power.
+We have updated the per cent reduction from 26 to 43 per cent.
+(November 21, 2022) An error was noted on page 78 of the 2021 Sustainability Report related to mercury (Hg) emissions.
+We have updated the tonnes of Hg emissions from 40 tonnes to 0.04 tonnes.
+102-49 CHANGES IN REPORTING Indicators GRI 202: Market Presence, GRI 205 Anti-corruption, GRI 207: Tax, and GRI 408: Child Labour were added to the GRI/SASB table.
 Additional detail was provided for specific management approaches for water, biodiversity and waste.
 Emera has also started reporting to the revised GRI 306 Waste (2020) Indicator.
 102-50 REPORTING PERIOD Data is from January 1, 2021 to December 31, 2021, unless otherwise noted.
 Company examples are from 2021 and 2022.
 102-51 DATE OF MOST RECENT REPORT 2021 102-52 REPORTING CYCLE Annual